 What Is a School Incident Report?

-A school incident report is formal documentation of events within a school setting.
+A school incident report is a formal document that records events within a school setting.
 Teachers, administrators, or behavioral specialists report injuries, behaviors, or issues.
 Typically, the report details are added after the event occurs.

 This report serves as evidence in disputes with parents, district staff, or administrators.
 It also helps inform parents about problems and track student behavior.